 The Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act, 2013, commonly known as the POSH Act, is a pivotal legal framework in India to combat the pervasive issue of sexual harassment in the workplace.
-This act plays a crucial role in empowering women employees, providing them with a platform to report incidents of sexual harassment and seek appropriate redressal.
+Furthermore, this act plays a crucial role in empowering women employees, providing them with a platform to report incidents of sexual harassment and seek appropriate redressal.

 Table of Contents